burakayy7/blog--old/_posts/2021-06-06-IMU-Measurments.md

 Even though I am pretty good at AoPS, this book is not 8th/9th grade friendly.
 I quickly tried to learn some Linear ALgebra then gave this book a try.
 And I got somewhere, but not enought to implement a Kalman Filter, so I put this book on hold until I had gained some knowledge.

 For refrence, this Kalman thing happened in the beginning of 2022, so in my 9th grade year.
 However, everything from quaternions and other algorithms happened a **year before** this Kalman stuff.
-So I am kind of kumping around the time line here, for you sake.
+So I am kind of jumping around the time line here, for you sake.

 But, back to the 8th grade: